In this article:

 Then enter your pledge data, one pledge at a time, clicking the Save and add another button to enter data for each new pledge:

-When you've added all your pledges, click the OK, I'm done button:
+When you've added all your pledges, click the Save button:

 As you may know, you won't be providing a tax receipt for a pledge amount; you'll only provide this for an actual payment.
 But we encourage you to thank your donors for committing to give a pledge to your organization and, in that spirit, to develop and use pledge acknowledgment templates that appropriately further your stewardship efforts.
 To learn how to send acknowledgments for pledges, read the Acknowledging gifts in LGL article.